 - 7. Why should you contact a personal injury lawyer if you sustain bowel obstruction after you have had hernia repair surgery?

 Hernia repair surgery can be performed either via open or laparoscopic surgery.
 Intestinal blockage is most likely to occur after laparoscopic surgery.
-If mesh was used, the implant may not have been applied so that it fully covers the area completely.
-Regardless or not if mesh was used, a blockage can also occur if adhesions form as a result of hernia repair surgery.
+If surgical mesh was used at the surgical site, the implant may not have been applied so that it fully covers the area completely.
+Regardless or not if mesh was used, a blockage can also occur if adhesions form as a result of hernia repair surgical procedures.
 In these instances, the body develops scar tissue when healing after the hernia repair surgery.
-This scar tissue may attach itself to other tissue or the mesh and then intrude on nearby organs, like the small and/or large intestines.
+This scar tissue may attach itself to other tissue or the mesh and then intrude on nearby organs in the abdominal cavity, like the small and/or large intestines.
 1

-Both of these situations usually occur relatively soon after the surgery has been conducted, but bowel obstruction can also occur years after the hernia repair surgery.
+Both of these mesh failure situations usually occur relatively soon after the hernia mesh surgery has been conducted, but bowel obstruction can also occur years after the hernia repair surgery.
 The intestines can eventually become blocked in cases where the mesh has migrated over time and embeds deep into the tissue.
 2

-The symptoms of intestinal obstruction are generally the same regardless if the blockage was caused by hernia repair surgery or another health issue, but the symptoms can vary depending if it is the small- or large-bowel that has been obstructed.
+The symptoms of intestinal obstruction are generally the same regardless if the blockage was caused by hernia mesh repair surgery or another health issue, but the symptoms can vary depending if it is the small-intestines or large-bowel that has been obstructed.